On the support of extremal martingale measures with given marginals: the countable case: Some sufficient conditions for the WEP

 \begin{definition} [Erased sets and fully erasable sets] A set $S$ is called \emph{erased} if $\E(S)=S$.
 Moreover, it is called \emph{fully erasable} if $\E^n (S) \downarrow \emptyset$ as $n \to \infty$, i.e. for all $(x,y) \in S$ there exists $n \in \mathbb N$ such that $(x,y) \notin \E^n(S)$ (where by convention we set $\E^0 = id$). \end{definition}

 \begin{example}[Hobson and Klimmek \cite{HK} ``Trinomial tree'' (cont'd)] {\rm Hobson and Klimmek trinomial tree (as defined in Example \ref{exHK}) is fully erasable: indeed $|Y(x)|=1$ if $x \leq a$ or $x \geq b$.
-For $a<x<b$, it follows from the definition of the transition probabilities that $|X(x)|=1$.
-After applying the maps $\mathcal E_{1,x}$ and $\mathcal E_{1,y}$ we are therefore left with binomial meshes, and eventually $\E(S)= \emptyset$. } \end{example}
+For $x\in (a,b)$, it follows from the definition of the transition probabilities that $|X(x)|=1$.
+Since the meshes originating from $x\in (a,b)$ are trinomial meshes, after applying the maps $\mathcal E_{1,x}$ and $\mathcal E_{1,y}$ we are therefore left with binomial meshes, and eventually $\E(S)= \emptyset$. } \end{example} \begin{example} {\rm This is a non-trivial example of a fully erasable set $S$: